Lucas0liveir/ShortenUrl/README.md

 * Run the command `$ npm run build:watch` for the compiled the Typescript code.
 * After, run the command `$ npm start` for start your server.

-### The backend don't have a validation security, your implements you self.
+### The backend don't have a validation security.
 Don't deploy it public without validations.
 ***

 ## Run the Frontend